 With summer approaching and more people spending time on balconies, it is critical that you understand and practice fire safety precautions in your home:

-- remove rubbish, clutter and flammable items from balconies and keep furniture away from exterior walls.
+- Remove rubbish, clutter and flammable items from balconies and keep furniture away from exterior walls.

 - Ensure smoke alarms are not covered or disconnected and are tested each month.
-If smoke alarms have 9-volt batteries, it is critical they are replaced every year.
+If smoke alarms have 9-volt batteries, it is critical that the batteries are replaced every year.
 Consider changing your smoke alarms to ones with a 10-year lithium battery.
 Replace your smoke alarms every 10 years.

 - Always keep fire doors clear, closed and unlocked at all times.

-- know the building fire evacuation plan and be familiar with escape routes and escape procedures.
+- Know the building fire emergency plan and be familiar with escape routes and escape procedures.

 - Keep a dry powder fire extinguisher easily accessible in your home at all times.
-Use only in case of a small fire and if you feel physically and mentally able
+Use only in case of a small fire and if you feel physically and mentally able.